robertosw/controller-supporter/README.md

 # Current state

-- **Bluetooth** connection has to established manually before programm start
+- **Bluetooth** connection has to be established manually before programm start
 - **Reading input** from bluetooth-connected dual sense (ps5) gamepad works, see supported events below
 - **Gadget mode** *seems* to work
   - Linux detects the RPi as the simulated gamepad (using `lsusb`), but `dmesg` shows [some errors](./doc/Development.md#dmesg-errors-on-linux-61) that were not shown on previous linux kernels (5.15 worked, 6.1 doesnt)